souseb555/Andrew_ng_Machine-Learning/README.md

 #### Logistic Regression
 In this Programming Assignment, you will implement logistic regression and apply it to two diﬀerent datasets.

-- sigmoid.m
+- sigmoid.m :
 Here we implement a sigmoid function g(z) =g = 1./(1+exp(-z)).
 ##### Note: For a matrix, your function should perform the sigmoid function on every element

-- costFunction.m
+- costFunction.m :
 Here we will compute cost and gradient for logistic regression

-- predict.m
+- predict.m:
  The predict function will produce “1” or “0” predictions given a dataset and a learned parameter vector θ.

- - costFunctionReg.m
+ - costFunctionReg.m :
  Here you will implement code to compute the cost function and gradient for regularized logistic regression.

- - plotDecisionBoundary.m
+ - plotDecisionBoundary.m :
  To help you visualize the model learned by this classiﬁer, we have provided the function plotDecisionBoundary.m which plots the (non-linear) decision boundary that separates the positive and negative examples

- -  mapFeature.m
+ -  mapFeature.m:
  One way to ﬁt the data better is to create more features from each data point.
 In the provided function mapFeature.m, we will map the features into all polynomial terms of x1 and x2 up to the sixth power